wyne-ybanez/personal-portfolio-master/README.md

 - When viewed on the Macbook Air 2015 - 13", there was a bug where the blue border behind the "About me" image was not styled properly.
 The `height` and the `bottom` position the blue border did not apply the styles specified in style.css.
 However, upon viewing it on the Macbook Pro - 13" and testing on [ami responsive](http://ami.responsivedesign.is/#), the border followed its styling accordingly.

-- When viewed on github pages using a physical mobile phone, the hero image is not clear nor is it fully presented.
+- When viewed on Github pages using a physical mobile phone, the hero image is not clear nor is it fully presented.
 The hero image looks zoomed in and the alignment is unknown.

 ## Design Changes